STEM OPT Extension

 How do I apply?

-• Do not submit an OPT application with USCIS until you have received your STEM OPT recommendation I-20 from PDSO, Shelley Palmer.
+- Do not submit an OPT application with USCIS until you have received your STEM OPT recommendation I-20 from the DSO.

 Prepare Your Application Materials

-• Applying for OPT online Follow steps 1 through 7 of the online OPT application instructions to prepare your application materials. *Note the instructions which are specific to STEM OPT applications.
+- Applying for OPT online Follow steps 1 through 7 of the online OPT application instructions to prepare your application materials. *Note the instructions which are specific to STEM OPT applications.
 Stop and save your MyUSCIS application at the “Review and Submit” stage.
-Schedule a Zoom meeting with PDSO Shelley Palmer to review your draft application.
+Schedule a Zoom meeting with the DSO to review your draft application.

-• If your employer is managing your STEM OPT application process and you would like to skip this recommended OPT application review session with the PDSO, let us know and we will jump to the next step.
+- If your employer is managing your STEM OPT application process and you would like to skip this OPT application review session with the DSO, let us know and we will jump to the next step.

-• Receive your OPT recommendation I-20 from the PDSO.
+- Receive your OPT recommendation I-20 from the DSO.

-• After your OPT application review meeting, the PDSO will provide you with your OPT recommendation I-20 via email.
+- After your OPT application review meeting, the DSO will provide you with your OPT recommendation I-20 via email.
 The OPT recommendation I-20 is a required component of your OPT application.

 When To Apply

-• USCIS must receive your STEM OPT application no more than 60 days after your OPT recommendation I-20 was issued by the PDSO.
+- USCIS must receive your STEM OPT application no more than 60 days after your OPT recommendation I-20 was issued by the DSO.

-• Plan ahead and apply as early as you can.
+- Plan ahead and apply as early as you can.
 It generally takes 3-5 months for USCIS to process OPT applications.
-For the most up-to-date processing time estimate, visit the USCIS’s processing times page and search for Form I-765 at the USCIS Service Center listed in your receipt notice (typically, OPT cases are processed by the Potomac Service Center).
+For the most up-to-date processing time estimate, visit the USCIS’s processing times page (choose Form: I-765, Form Category: Based on a request by a qualified F-1 academic student, Field Office: Potomac).
+These times are an average; some cases will be faster; some will be slower.

 What To Expect While USCIS Processes Your Application

-• Occasionally, USCIS may issue a follow-up “Request for Evidence” notice, asking for additional documentation.
-If you receive such a request, please timely respond to the request and notify the PDSO.
+- Occasionally, USCIS may issue a follow-up “Request for Evidence” notice, asking for additional documentation.
+If you receive such a request, please timely respond to the request and notify the DSO.

 Working While STEM OPT Extension Is Pending